The New America High Income Fund Inc. (NYSE:HYB) Short Interest Up 27.2% in January

-The New America High Income Fund Inc. (NYSE:HYB – Get Free Report) was the recipient of a significant increase in short interest during the month of January.
+The New America High Income Fund Inc. (NYSE:HYB – Get Free Report) was the recipient of a large increase in short interest during the month of January.
 As of January 15th, there was short interest totalling 17,300 shares, an increase of 27.2% from the December 31st total of 13,600 shares.
-Based on an average daily trading volume, of 63,800 shares, the short-interest ratio is currently 0.3 days.
+Based on an average daily trading volume, of 63,800 shares, the days-to-cover ratio is presently 0.3 days.

 The New America High Income Fund Trading Up 0.4 %